 I never really intended to become a TV writer, but somehow or other I got hired to write a freelance episode of Homicide, and then a freelance episode of Law & Order, and before I knew it I was uprooting my family to live in LA, where I’ve been writing for TV for twenty years, on shows like House, Pretty Little Liars, Law & Order, CSI: Miami, JAG, Judging Amy, Women’s Murder Club, The Glades, Medium and Supernatural.
 I also wrote the movie Drones, produced by Whitewater Films.
 It’s been quite a journey, working with wonderful talented people, growing as a writer, and sitting on my living room sofa with family and friends watching a show I’ve written and realizing that millions of other people are also watching my words being performed.

 Meanwhile my favorite thing to do in life – well, one of them, for sure – is to sit with my feet up and a cup of tea and read a thriller.
 My favorite genre is psychological thrillers; I consume them like candy.
 So last year I decided I’d try my hand at writing one.
 It’s been incredibly fun.
 Collaborating on a TV show is fun too, but sometimes it feels good to just sit in your office – or the coffee shop – and write something that’s all yours, that comes totally from the heart, like The Necklace.

 I’m thrilled that The Necklace found such a great publisher in Oceanview Publishing, and that it’s been optioned for the movies by Appian Way and Cartel Pictures, with Leonardo DiCaprio attached as producer.
-I’m writing another thriller now, and my dream is to write a novel a year until I’m 80, and then take it from here.
+My next thriller, Killer Story, comes out from Oceanview in January.
+My dream is to write a novel a year until I’m 80, and then take it from here.